AllanOricil/esp32-mfa-authenticator/README.md

 #define WIFI_PASSWORD "WIFI_PASSWORD"
 ````
 > **WARNING**: remember to use a network which has access to the internet, and is isolated from your main network.

+## Project Setup

+1. Install the PlatformIO IDE extension in VSCode
+2. Copy `esp32-2432S028Rv3.json` from `./boards` to `~/.platformio/platforms/ststm32/boards/`
+3. Open this project in a new vscode workspace and wait for Platform.IO to install everything
+4. Connect your board to your computer.
+If you installed the proper drivers, the next steps should work just fine.
+5. Click on the Platform.IO button, in VSCode's sidebar
+6. Then click on `esp32-2432S028Rv3 -> General -> Build` and wait until the build is done.
+7. Finally click on `esp32-2432S028Rv3 -> General -> Upload ad Monitor` to flash the code into your board.

 ## Secrets